40 Channel HIGH-DOSE RATE (HDR) BRACHYTHERAPY

-High-Dose Rate (HDR) Brachytherapy is a form of internal radiation therapy in which radioactive wires or seeds/pellets are placed directly into or near a tumor through catheters, radiating the tumor from the inside out.
-By delivering a powerful, precisely-focused dose of radiation directly to a tumor, HDR Brachytherapy reduces damage to nearby healthy tissue and decrease side effects of standard radiation therapy.
+High-Dose Rate (HDR) Brachytherapy is a form of internal radiation therapy in which a radioactive Source is placed directly into or near a tumor through catheters.
+By delivering a powerful, precisely-focused dose of radiation directly to a tumor, HDR Brachytherapy reduces damage to nearby healthy tissue and decreases the side effects compared to external beam radiotherapy.

 How does HDR Brachytherapy works

 Brachytherapy offers a quicker, more effective way to give radiation treatments to some patients.
 For many cancer types, the entire Brachytherapy treatment takes 1 to 5 days, instead of 5–7 weeks for external beam radiation therapy (EBRT).
 Depending on the type and stage of cancer, brachytherapy may be combined with other treatments.
 In many cases, brachytherapy is a promising alternative to surgical removal of a tumor or the affected organ.
 Cancers such as those of the cervix, breast, bile duct, esophagus, lung (endobronchial), head and neck, and sarcomas can be treated with the help of brachytherapy.